Skip to footer content

 Socket io .NET (How It Works For Developers)

 The Socket.IO server stands as a robust library, facilitating real-time, bidirectional, and event-driven communication.
 It's widely used in web applications for tasks such as chat applications, live updates, and collaborative platforms.
-While Socket.IO is typically associated with JavaScript, it can also be used effectively on client-side with C#.
+While Socket.IO is typically associated with JavaScript, it can also be used effectively on the client-side with C#.
 Sometimes the client may be a web browser.
 In this article, we'll explore how to set up and use a Socket.IO client in a C# environment.
 We'll go through some basic examples and conclude with the benefits and potential use cases.

 Methods to Establish Socket.IO Connections